 Who is affected?

-Faculty advisors will use the new self-service system to authorize their advisees to register.
-All students will self-register for fall 2018 courses using the new Self-Service system.
+Faculty advisors will use Self-Service to authorize their advisees to register.
+All students will use Self-Service to register for fall 2018 courses.

 When is this happening?